doctorfree/nvim-lazyman/README.md

-    -h indicates use Homebrew to install rather than native pkg mgr (Pacman is always used on Arch Linux, Homebrew on macOS) -H indicates compile and install the nightly Neovim build -i indicates install language servers and tools for coding diagnostics -I indicates install all language servers and tools for coding diagnostics -L 'lang' indicates install the 'lang' Language configuration 'lang' can be one of:
+    -h indicates use Homebrew to install rather than native pkg mgr (Pacman is always used on Arch Linux, Homebrew on macOS) -H indicates compile and install the nightly Neovim build -i 'group' specifies a group to install/remove/update 'group' can be one of:
+           astronvim kickstart lazyvim nvchad packer plug
+    -I indicates install all language servers and tools for coding diagnostics -J indicates install indicated repo as an AstroNvim custom configuration -L 'lang' indicates install the 'lang' Language configuration 'lang' can be one of:
            All Go LaTeX Python Rust SaleVim